-Summer means warm weather, longer days, and a focus on al fresco dining, so it’s easy to associate summer with dinner on the grill.
+Summer means warm weather, longer days, and a focus on al fresco dining and picnic perfect recipes, so it’s easy to associate summer with dinner on the grill.
 However, summer doesn’t mean you should neglect the kitchen.
 In fact, the best things to cook in the summer are light, full of fresh ingredients, and won't heat up your kitchen.
 Bring summer’s fresh ingredients to the dinner table with a few of our favorite one-pot (or one pan!) ideas:

 Teriyaki Chicken with Pineapple Stir Fry rice